livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1237999096660_display.png)

 After creating the column template the card with the template group will open.
+As you can see a group called "Line Number", corresponding to the column's name, has been created and within that group is a single field object.

+We do not need to actually do anything to the template so simply close and save it when prompted.

 ####Edit Column Behavior####

+Now all that is left is to define the behavior for this column.
+Go back to the Columns pane of the data grid's property inspector and click the Column Behavior button (1) to open its script editor.

 ![](images/media_1237998709031_display.png)

-Now all that is left is to define the behavior for this column.
-Back in the Columns pane click the Column Behavior button (1) to open the script editor.

 ####Edit Behavior Script####